The Mandela Effect - Freedom from the phenomenon that causes confusion, bondage, and fear

 Some people believe that the Mandela effect is a result of supernatural changes that occurred through ways such as CERN, quantum physics, parallel dimensions, and things of this nature.
 Other people tend to believe that most of the supposed changes can be explained through careful research.
-Still others believe that the changes, or changes in our perceptions of reality, may very likely be the result of some form of nefarious psychological operation to purposely cause confusion and fear.
+Still, others believe that the changes, or changes in our perceptions of reality, may very likely be the result of some form of nefarious psychological operation to purposely cause confusion and fear.
 Some people may have other explanations or believe in a combination of different ideas.
 I believe we need to be very careful and discerning when we learn about these various viewpoints since I believe that many of these views have potentially dangerous aspects.

 When we view the picture above which shares about "God's Voice vs. Satan's Voice" we see that certain types of teachings tend to provoke fear, obsession, worry, confusion etc and that these are all characteristics that the enemy Satan thrives on.
-He loves to create division, discouragement and chaos whenever possible.
+He loves to create division, discouragement, and chaos whenever possible.
 However, the teachings that come from the Lord, while convicting and powerful, also have a tendency to lead us to a place of comfort, encouragement, calmness, and enlightenment.
 I have personally noticed that people tend to get very alarmed and frightened when they start to believe that their Bibles are changing in some supernatural way through the Mandela effect.
 What normally happens next is that they start to greatly obsess over this phenomenon, worry a lot, and maybe start feeling depressed.
-Something that causes this much uncertainly and grief does not seem like something the Lord would want consuming our thoughts.
-Instead the Lord calls us to carefully search out a matter and seek all of the facts instead of being filled with worry and fear.
-As the Bible tells us, God does not give us a spirit of fear, but instead gives us a spirit of power, love, and sound mind.
+Something that causes this much uncertainty and grief does not seem like something the Lord would want consuming our thoughts.
+Instead, the Lord calls us to carefully search out a matter and seek all of the facts instead of being filled with worry and fear.
+As the Bible tells us, God does not give us a spirit of fear but instead gives us a spirit of power, love, and sound mind.
 (2 Timothy 1:7)

 These are some of the dangers and problems with making the automatic assumption that our Bibles are changing supernaturally: